 Once you have submitted your assessment questionnaire and evidence, you will be notified about your Go Cornish Award within four weeks.

-Your school will receive a digital badge, issued by Cornwall Council, along with information about how to access it in multiple formats.
-Your badge can then be displayed in various settings such as on your website, brochures and around school.
+Your school will receive a digital badge, along with information about how to access it in multiple formats.
+Your badge can then be displayed in various settings such as on your website, brochures and around your school.

 Once you’ve achieved your badge and celebrated, it is yours for two years.
 You can then decide whether you’re going to maintain it or progress to the next award level.